safar1212/blog-app/README.md

 ## 📝 License

-This project is owned by Safar Ali.
+This project has been created by Safar Ali.